py5coding/py5book/content/install.md

 First you must create an Anaconda environment to install the Python packages into.
 Below, we create a Python environment called `py5coding` with Python 3.10.
-This command will also install Jupyter Lab and py5's required and optional dependencies from Anaconda.
+This command will also install Jupyter Lab and many of py5's required and optional dependencies from Anaconda.

 ``` bash
 conda create -n py5coding python=3.10 colour>=0.1.5 jpype1>=1.4 jupyterlab line_profiler>=4.0 matplotlib>=3.7 numpy>=1.24 pillow>=9.5 pip shapely>=2.0 trimesh>=3.23